-Lucky for you, slaying a wet hair look doesn’t require a trip to the beach.
+Never slayed a wet style before?
+Fear not!
+You can practice a few wet styles before your appointment to make sure you nail down the perfect wet style for your mane.
 With just a spray bottle of water, a little gel, and a comb, you can achieve a gorgeous wet hair look right in your bathroom.
-If you’re looking for a bit of inspiration, we’ve rounded up five wet hair looks that we can’t get enough of.
+If you’re looking for a bit of inspiration, we’ve rounded up nine wet hair looks that we can’t get enough of.

 For all of these looks, you’ll have to begin with wet hair.
 You can start styling your hair right after you’ve washed and gently dried it or fill a spray bottle with water and spritz your locks until they’re damp.
-Alternatively,, use a spray leave-in conditioner: The liquid formula will dampen your hair while ensuring that it feels hydrated.
+Alternatively, use a spray leave-in conditioner like Mizani 25 Miracle Milk: The liquid formula will dampen your hair while ensuring that it feels hydrated.

 Classic Wet Look

 This classic style looks great with a center part, side part, or slicked straight back.
-Once your hair is saturated (but not soaking wet), work a light hold gel through your hair to set your texture.
-Allow your hair to dry before walking out of the door and it’ll look chic and shiny all day long.
+Once your hair is saturated (but not soaking wet), work a light hold gel like Matrix Vavoom Hold My Body Forming Hair Gel through your hair to set your texture.
+Allow your hair to dry before walking out of the door, and it’ll look chic and shiny all day long.

 Slick Braided Chignon

-To begin, work a light hold gel through your locks. art your hair down the middle, on the side, or brush it straight back, gathering your damp hair at the nape of your neck and securing a ponytail with a hair elastic.
-Using the hair from your ponytail, create a classic braid and fasten it with a clear hair elastic.
+To begin, work a light hold gel through your locks.
+Part your hair down the middle, on the side, or brush it straight back, gathering your damp hair at the nape of your neck and securing a ponytail with a hair elastic.
+Using the hair from your ponytail, create a classic three-strand braid, and fasten it with a clear hair elastic.
 To complete this look, wrap the braid around itself until it forms a bun and secure the style with several bobby pins.

-For this look, you’ll need medium hold gel and a fine-tooth comb.
+For this look, you’ll need medium hold gel like Redken Brews Extreme Hair Gel and a fine-tooth comb.
 Begin by parting your damp hair to the left or the right and applying a liberal amount of gel to the larger section of hair.
-Comb the gel through your hair until it is completely saturated and the product is evenly distributed.
+Comb the gel through your hair until it is completely saturated, and the product is evenly distributed.